Phase Two Overview: Balancing Your Diet

 Starting at 25 grams of Net Carbs daily, begin to increase overall carb intake in 5-gram increments.
 This means gradually reintroducing a broader array of carb foods as you step up the Carb Ladder, finding your personal carb balance.
 It could level off anywhere between 30 and 80 daily grams of Net Carbs or even higher.
 Your personal number is impacted by your age, gender, activity level, hormonal status, and other factors as you continue to lose weight.

-- Reintroduce food groups one by one, following the Carb Ladder.
 Depending on your metabolism and weight-loss goal, this may be at weekly intervals, every couple of weeks, or even longer.
+Read more about the carb ladder by clicking here.

 Here are some FAQs that you may encounter during Phase 2: